codeinthehole/til/posts/about-pngcrush.md

 tags: ["Command-line tools"]
 ---

-It's an image optimizer for PNG files.
+It's an image optimizer for `.png` files.
 It's available via Homebrew for MacOS and works like:

 ```bash
 pngcrush -ow screenshot.png